Local Parametric Estimation in High Frequency Data

 We introduce a time-varying friction parameter extension to the model with uncertainty zones introduced in Robert and Rosenbaum (2011).
 To incorporate microstructure noise in the model, we define $\alpha_n$ as the tick size, and the related asymptotics is such that $\alpha_n \rightarrow 0$.
 Correspondingly we assume that the observed price $Z_{\tau_{i,n},n}$ takes values on the tick grid (i.e. modulo of size $\alpha_n$).

 We discuss first a simple version of the model with uncertainty zones, which features endogeneity in arrival times.
-In a frictionless market, we can assume that all the returns (which we recall to be defined as $R_{i,n} = Z_{\tau_{i,n},n} - Z_{\tau_{i-1,n},n}$) have a magnitude of exactly one tick, and that the next transaction will occur when the efficient price process crosses the mid-tick value $Z_{\tau_{i,n},n} + \frac{\alpha_n}{2}$ in case of the price when crossing the value $Z_{\tau_{i,n},n} - \frac{\alpha_n}{2}$ when the price goes down).
+In a frictionless market, we can assume that all the returns (which we recall to be defined as $R_{i,n} = Z_{\tau_{i,n},n} - Z_{\tau_{i-1,n},n}$) have a magnitude of exactly one tick, and that the next transaction will occur when the latent price process crosses the mid-tick value $X_{\tau_{i,n}} + \frac{\alpha_n}{2}$ in case of the price goes up (or $X_{\tau_{i,n}} - \frac{\alpha_n}{2}$ when the price goes down).
 We extend this toy model in what follows.

-In practice, the absolute value of the increment (or the decrement) of the observed price can be bigger than the tick size $\alpha_n$.
-For that reason, the authors introduced the discrete variables $L_{i,n}$ that stand for the absolute size, in tick number, of the next price change.
-Thus, the next traded price which corresponds to a price change will be $Z_{\tau_{i+1,n}} = Z_{\tau_{i,n}} \pm \alpha_n L_{i,n}$.
-They also introduced a continuous (possibly multidimensional) time-varying parameter $\chi_t$, and assume that conditional on the past, $L_{i,n}$ take values on $\{1, \cdots, m \}$ with
+The authors introduce the discrete variables $L_{i,n}$ that stands for the absolute size, in tick number, of the next return.
+In other words, the next observed price has the form $Z_{\tau_{i+1,n},n} = Z_{\tau_{i,n},n} \pm \alpha_n L_{i,n}$.
+They also introduce a continuous (possibly multidimensional) time-varying parameter $\chi_t$, and assume that conditional on the past, $L_{i,n}$ takes values on $\{1, \cdots, m \}$ with

-for some unknown positive differentiable with bounded derivative functions $p_k$.
-We assume that the time-varying parameter is a null-drift It\^{o}-process $d \chi_t := \sigma_t^{\chi} dW_t^{\chi}$, where the volatility $\sigma_t^{\chi}$ is continuous.
+for some unknown positive differentiable with bounded derivative functions $p_k$ such that $\sum_{k=1}^{m} p_k = 1$.

-Also, the frictions induce that the transactions will not occur exactly when the efficient process is equal to the mid-tick values.
-For this purpose, in the notation of Robert and Rosenbaum (2012), let $0 < \eta < 1$ be a parameter that quantifies the aversion to price change.
-The frictionless non-realistic case would correspond to $\eta := 0$.
+Also, the frictions induce that the transactions will not occur exactly when the efficient process crosses the mid-tick values.
+For this purpose, in the notation of Robert and Rosenbaum (2012), let $0 < \eta < 1$ be the parameter that quantifies the aversion to price change.
+The frictionless scenario corresponds to $\eta = 0$.
 Conversely, the agents are very averse to trade when $\eta$ is closer to $1$.
-If we define $X_t^{(\alpha)}$ be the value of $X_t$ rounded to the nearest multiple of $\alpha$, the sampling times are defined recursively as $\tau_{0,n} := 0$ and for any positive integer $i$
+If we define $X_t^{(\alpha)}$ as the value of $X_t$ rounded to the nearest multiple of $\alpha$, the sampling times are defined recursively as $\tau_{0,n} := 0$ and for any positive integer $i$ as

-Correspondingly, the observed price is assumed to be equal to the rounded efficient price $Z_{\tau_{i,n}} := X_{\tau_{i,n}}^{(\alpha_n)}$.
+Correspondingly, the observed price is assumed to be equal to the rounded efficient price $Z_{\tau_{i,n},n} := X_{\tau_{i,n}}^{(\alpha_n)}$.